-Already ballyhooed as Jet Li’s final picture featuring traditional Chinese martial arts, "Fearless” is a rather conventional costume biopic that still manages to pack a satisfying emotional punch by its final reel.
+Already ballyhooed as Jet Li’s final picture featuring traditional Chinese martial arts (wushu), “Fearless” is a rather conventional costume biopic that still manages to pack a satisfying emotional punch by its final reel.
 A sizable hit since late January in East Asia, where it outgrossed such titles as “Crouching Tiger,” “Hero” and “House of Flying Daggers” in its opening frame, pic is likely to face a harder battle in the West due to its paucity of really eye-popping action.
 Focus Features’ genre arm, Rogue Pictures, distribs Stateside Aug.
 4.